Jack-Bot: End-of-Ball Bonus

 The entire bonus then gets multiplied by the bonus multiplier; this will be between 1x and 5x.

 If the player presses the EXTRA BALL button repeatedly during the bonus count, Pin-Bot may cheat on the bonus multiplier by slamming the screen; this gives an extra bonus X. Cheating successfully in this manner is the only way to achieve a 6X.
 The bonus multiplier must be at least 2X to allow the player to cheat.

 However, all of the above end-of-round bonuses are forfeited upon tilting.

 Buy-Ins and High Score Lists

 The player is allowed up to 3 buy-ins following the last ball, for a maximum of six total balls, not counting extra balls.
 For this reason, the game has two high score lists: one with buy-ins and one without buy-ins.
 The player with the highest score without a single buy-in is the player deemed Grand Champion.
 The game also allows players to enter their initials if they have the highest Casino Run score to date.

-Legacy
+Reception

+Pinball Player found that due to its depth it is a good game for home use, but could suffer on location due to its complicated rules.
+The combination of gambling and robots to create its theme was found to be a "little odd".

+Digital versions

-A licensed digital version of this table was released to The Pinball Arcade in April 2015 along with its predecessors, but the license with WMS expired on June 30, 2018.
+A licensed digital version of this table was released for The Pinball Arcade in April 2015 for several platforms, and was available until June 30, 2018, when the license for Williams tables expired.